Dick Harlow: Penn State

 Upon graduation from Penn State, Harlow remained with the Nittany Lions as an assistant football coach for three seasons, under his former coach Bill Hollenback.
 Harlow succeeded him as head coach in 1915, and hired Lawrence Whitney as an assistant.
 After compiling a combined 20–8 record in three seasons, Harlow entered the United States Army in 1918, and was stationed at Virginia Polytechnic Institute and State University, where he was an assistant coach for Charles A. Bernier.
 After an honorable discharge, Harlow returned to Penn State in the following year, again as an assistant, but this time under coach Hugo Bezdek.
 Harlow also became the boxing coach at that time.

 Colgate

 Harlow left Penn State to become the 20th head coach at Colgate University from 1922 to 1925, succeeding Ellery Huntington Jr. For the first two seasons, Harlow hired Punk Berryman as assistant.
 Harlow coached the team to a 55–0 victory over Niagara University, where players refused to tackle any Colgate players, leading to many scores.
 Harlow's overall coaching record at Colgate was 24–9–3.
+He also served as Colgate's boxing coach from 1922 to 1925.